CellFateNucOrg/Bolaji_Luthi_RNAseq/README.md

 Based on pipeline created by Jenny Semple (SMC_RNAseq) and Todor Gitchev(CeFTALL).

-Fintal figures used in paper are in https://github.com/CellFateNucOrg/Luthi_etal
+Final figures used in paper are in https://github.com/CellFateNucOrg/Luthi_etal

 ## Installation and preparation